IljaK/arduino-aux-heater/README.md

-Arduino project for controlling audi a4 b6 auxylary heater from phone.
+Arduino project for controlling audi a4 b6 auxilary heater from phone.
 Also includes battery monitoring and sms messages for very low level.

 To launch project: